-Do you have clients who think you’re the best thing since sliced bread?
-Why not let them tell the world about how great you are!
+Do clients think you’re the best thing since sliced bread?
+Why not let them tell the world about how great you are?
 Client testimonial videos can be paired with natural and engaging shots of you and your firm, or they can serve as a stand-alone video.

 Why Would a Client Want to Provide a Testimonial?
 What’s in it for Them?